grinnell-cs/csc151-dh/_eboards/eboard13-1.md

 * THURSDAY, 11am, JRC 101, "Physics Is More Than Problem-solving: Building Inclusivity and Belonging by Practicing Professionalism".
 Prof Marty Baylor of Carleton College.
+* FRIDAY, ???
+Concert in Harris Gym, Magdalena Bay
 * ANYTIME: Visit the current exhibit in the Grinnell Art Museum.
   (At least 15 min.)
-* SATURDAY: Men's Tennis at the Field House
+* SATURDAY: Men's Tennis at the Field House (2pm)
 * SUNDAY: Mentor Session

 ### Other Upcoming Activities